viewthespace/code-challenge/week3/README.md

 Given s = "the sky is blue",
 return "blue is sky the".

-Could you do it in-place without allocating extra space?
+Bonus: Could you do it in-place without allocating extra space?